-Kindergarten morning routines are a MUST.
+A strong Kindergarten morning routine is a MUST.
 Actually, let me rephrase that.
 Morning routines are a must.
 In these times, they’re even more difficult.
 I love setting up a morning work routine that is predictable AND educational.
 Stick with me a minute and let me help you!

 Here are 7 easy, low-prep strategies that are tried and true.

-- Handwriting books: Put together a handwriting book to work through.
+Handwriting books: Put together a handwriting book to work through.
 I do not spend a lot of time explicitly teaching handwriting, so I often put these books inside their morning folders.
 Since my students are writing so often otherwise, I don’t feel like sitting down for long handwriting sessions is necessary.
-You can find my handwriting books HERE.
+You can find my handwriting books HERE (for printing).

 Setting a schedule, goals and realistic expectations helps.
 In my house, when my kids were home from school, we have the exactly same schedule everyday.
 We followed the same (morning) routine every day.
 Why?
 Because routine helps kids feel safe and thrive.
 Of course we can deviate from our routine, but for the most part, they know what activities they had available to them when they came to school in the morning.
 Activities don’t need to be complicated or require a ton of prep.
 They just need to be consistent!
 If you need more ideas for your classroom/home please feel free to email me anytime.
 I LOVE hearing from you and would love to help brainstorm!

 I know that was a handful to hear, but I also hope it was helpful!

 Here are some activities that I add into morning folders.
 Please don’t feel pressure to buy them (although please do if you like them!) and use them as an example. (click on the links below to see)